mlange-42/modo/docs/docs/src/_index.md

 * Optionally extracts [doc-tests](guide/features/doctests) for `mojo test` from code blocks.
 * Customizable output through [user templates](guide/features/templates).

+See also the Modo🧯 [slides](https://mlange-42.github.io/modo/slides/) for a feature overview.

 ## Usage

 For usage examples and details, see the [User guide](guide).